Maewo: Geography

 The island is covered in green, lush vegetation.
 The heavy rainfall provides abundant fresh water and waterfalls.
 There are also hot springs in the centre of Maewo.
 The largest of these waterfalls is a series of cascades located near Maewo-Naone Airport on the north end of the island near the village of Naone.
-This series of cascades is commonly referred to as Big Wota.
+This series of cascades is commonly referred to as Big Wota (Big Water in Bislama).

 The climate on Maevo is humid tropical.
 The average annual rainfall is about 3,500 mm of rain.
 There are two seasons in the year: the rainy season, which lasts from November to April, and the dry season, which lasts from May to October.
 The island is subject to frequent cyclones and earthquakes.